Gravitational quantum dynamics: a geometrical perspective: Finsler Lagrangians and Finsler metrics for quantum trajectories in general relativity

-where $s$ is the `global' time defined by the covariant foliation $\mathcal{F}$, and $\mathcal{A}=\int ds \mathcal{L}$.
-(As mention in the previous section, in this work we restrict the investigation to the case of a single, non-interaction spinor field.)
-We therefore write the covariant quantum Lagrangian for the particle $i$ as
+where $s$ is the `global' time defined by the covariant foliation $\mathcal{F}$, $\mathcal{A}=\int ds L$, and $N$ is the number of particles in the system.
+We therefore write the covariant quantum Lagrangian for the particle $i$ as (see also Appendix~\ref{appendixB})